 Braille TIP: The Braille TIP only includes the TIP cover page.

-- ELA braille form testlets: All items in an ELA testlet are based on the text portion of the story and not the images.
-Since the images are not part of the braille form that a student would be reading, the alt text is not needed for a student using a braille form to answer any items. - Mathematics or science braille form testlets: The test administrator can use objects or tactile graphics when administering the testlet.
+All items are based on the text.
+Since the images are not part of the braille form, the alt text is not needed for a student using a braille form to answer any items.
+The test administrator can use objects or tactile graphics when administering the testlet.

-Table 4 has information about the availability of braille forms for each subject, grade, linkage level, and window.
+Table 4 has information about the availability of braille forms by subject, grade, linkage level, and window.